 Health Humanities Student Fellowships

-The Health Humanities Lab offers a number of fellowships to graduate and undergraduate students in the Arts or College of Humanities and Sciences with an interest in the humanist study of healthcare and health disparities.
-The undergraduate and graduate student fellows develop their own research projects and work closely with the lab director.
+The Health Humanities Lab offers fellowships to graduate and undergraduate students with an interest in the inter- and transdisciplinary study of health and healthcare inequities.

 Psychology, minor in Sociology